 The American Rose Society is a non-profit educational organization working to promote the beauty, culture, and preservation of the rose.
 Its headquarters, the American Rose Center in Shreveport, is the country’s largest park dedicated to roses.
 It features more than 7,000 rose bushes and more than 400 different types of roses.
 Peak bloom times are from April to June and September to October, but the center is open year-round.

 The center offers beautiful trails for walking or jogging, a picnic area and a children’s playground.
 This year marked their 47th blooming season and the American Rose Society’s 130th anniversary.

-The 2023 Rose Parade®, part of the Pasadena Tournament of Roses® will be held Monday, January 2.
-Hundreds of entries will float down the 5.5-mile route, and the parade will be broadcast live at 8 a.m.
-PST on ABC and NBC affiliated networks.
-Check your local listings for exact times.
+The 2023 Rose Parade®, part of the Pasadena Tournament of Roses®, will be held Monday, January 2.
+Watch it live on NBC 6 from 10 a.m. until 2 p.m.
+Check your local television schedule for replays.